NithishRaja/machineLearning/README.md

 ## Running Code
 * Place file containing dataset in root directory
+* Update data file name in `config.json` file
 * Run `python index.py` from root directory

 ## Dataset Model
-* Dataset is inside a csv file in root directory
+* Dataset is inside a txt file
-* Each data is represented in a row
+* Each data instance is represented in a line
-* Each feature is present in a cell
-* Initial cell in a row represents serial number of data
+* Initial word represents category of data
-* Final cell in a row represents class
-* Example: `S.No,feature1,feature2,feature3,class`
+* Second word indicates the class of data
+* Third word gives name of data file
+* Remaining words in line are the data
+* Example: `music neg 544.txt i was misled and thought i was buying the entire cd and it contains one song `

 ## Features
-* Plot each epoch
-* Save plot as a `.png` file
-* Calculate no of misclassified points
+* Calculate frequency of each word and persist it to a file
-* Calculate error percentage